stahlleiton/cms-das-pre-exercises/_episodes/05-CMSDataAnalysisSchoolPreExerciseFifthSet.md

 ## Git Configuration

-Begin by setting up your .gitconfig on your local machine or cmslpc:
+Begin by setting up your .gitconfig on your local machine or lxplus:

 ```shell
 git config --global user.name "[Name]"